hgcl/clara-le/src/posts/39-a-week-in-herault.md

 ---

 We met several people on the way — always open, and friendly, often creative.
 From this short trip, I come back with the renewed motivation to make my own soap, knit something from A to Z, paint some more.
-Good thing that these are all winter-friendly activities. {end-key}
+Good thing that these are all winter-friendly activities. **ENDCHAR**